Approximation of conformal mappings and novel applications to shape recognition of planar domains: preparatory facts

-In this section, we will express each $u_\rho$ as the potential of an electrical network.
-To this end, two steps are necessary.
-First, we will present the form $\alpha_{\rho}$ in terms that relate to the geometry of the given triangulation ${\mathcal T}_\rho$.
-Second, we will turn the triangulation into a {\it finite network}.
-The second step amounts to assigning {\it conductance} constants along the edges of ${\mathcal T}_\rho$.
-The values of the conductance constants will be extracted from the first step.

-Thus, we will see that $u_\rho$ can be presented as the solution of a system of finitely many linear equations.
-Finally, from this presentation, we will define a quantity, the {\it discrete flux} of $u_\rho$, which will be important for the applications of this paper (see \cite{Her1,Her2} and \cite[Section 1]{Her3} for a background on finite networks and discrete flux in the above setting).
+In this section, we will work with an explicit form of the solution $u_\rho$ of (\ref{eq:intalongvolumes1}).
+We will recall the known fact that $u_\rho$ (for each $\rho$) can be derived form the solution of a system of finitely many linear equations.
+Following this, we will define a quantity, the {\it discrete flux} of $u_\rho$, which will be used in this paper to approximate the analytical flux of $u$, the solution of (\ref{eq:diffusion}).
+To this end, note that the interpolation conditions in (\ref{eq:conditions}) allows us to write in a unique way